ScriptSathi/EasyKube/README.md

 - Helm (version > 3.7.1)

 For now the new code is only on developpement branch.
-You can tryit out running `npm i && npm i -g .`
+You can try it out running `npm i && npm i -g .`

 ## Usage